privacy-ethereum/zkpdf/docs/src/introduction.md

 ZKPDF is a library that enables you to create zero-knowledge proofs about data contained within PDF documents.
 It allows you to cryptographically prove properties about PDFs without revealing their full contents, making it particularly useful for verifying digital signatures and proving that specific statements appear in documents.

+*Note: The current implementation exposes data to SP1's prover network; therefore, we highly recommend only using the provided PDF templates for testing.
+Future iterations will focus on client-side proofing capabilities.

 ## Quick Links

 - 🔗 **[ZKPDF Compatibility Checker](https://privacy-ethereum.github.io/zkpdf/)** - Test if your PDF works with zkPDF